dsccommunity/UpdateServicesDsc/README.md

 ## Documentation

 The documentation can be found in the [UpdateServicesDsc Wiki](https://github.com/dsccommunity/UpdateServicesDsc/wiki).
-The DSC resources schema files is used to automatically update the documentation on each PR merge.
+The DSC resources schema files are used to automatically update the documentation on each PR merge.

 ## Versions